 Trailer brakes are necessary to make a trip safe.
 Most states have towing laws that stipulate that trailer brakes are mandatory when the trailer exceeds a certain weight limit.
 You can find this information at the DOT or the National Highway Traffic & Safety Administration (NHTSA).
 We will discuss the difference between hydraulic brakes vs. electric brakes.

 Electric or Hydraulic?

 However, surge brakes use the deceleration force present as the tow vehicle stops.
-When the tow vehicle brake is applied, the surge brake coupler’s internal master cylinder compresses against the coupler body, forcing brake fluid through the brake lines to the wheel cylinders which forces the brake shoes against the drum (or pads against the rotor, if equipped with the newer disc brakes).
+When applying the tow vehicle brake, the surge brake coupler’s internal master cylinder compresses against the coupler body.
+Therefore, this forces brake fluid through the brake lines to the wheel cylinders which forces the brake shoes against the drum (or pads against the rotor, if equipped with the newer disc brakes).
 Surge brake systems are very much similar to that of car or truck brake systems.
-Although, there is no way for the driver to independently apply the trailer brakes in case of emergency.
+Although, there’s no way for the driver to independently apply the trailer brakes in case of emergency.

-A magnet mounted inside the wheel hub assembly is employed with electric brakes, that when energized by the brake control, causes the brake shoes to move outward toward the drum and push against it.
+A magnet inside the wheel hub assembly employs with electric brakes.
+When energized by the brake control, this causes the brake shoes to move outward toward the drum and push against it.
 Compared to surge brakes, servicing electric brakes is relatively easy.
 The only parts to service or replace are the following:

 There’s no hydraulic fluid to replace and bleed.
 In addition, there’s no master cylinder or lines to leak either.

 These are just the basic differences between hydraulic brakes vs. electric brakes.
 Contact Gooseneck Trailers today for more information about hydraulic brakes vs. electric brakes!